 Network Inference and Pruning

-The DFG [36] predicted GRN was generated as described previously [25].
-Briefly, DFG was used to infer interactions between 145 TFs and 1658 genes that responded to N in the root time course [25].
+The DFG [36] predicted Gene Regulatory Network (GRN) was generated as described previously [25].
+Briefly, DFG infers interactions between 145 TFs and 1658 genes that responded to N in the root time course [25].
 The full inferred GRN, which contains an edge between every TF and every target gene (240,410 edges) was pruned using the validated TF-target edges from TARGET.
 The validated edges were used to perform an AUPR analysis and identify a precision threshold of 0.30 (Fig. S3b-c).
 This edge cut-off was chosen to minimize false positives, while recovering as many true positives as possible.
 The resulting pruned network was visualized (Fig. S4) using Cytoscape [70].
 Precision (True Positives/ (True + False Positives)), Recall (True Positives/ (True Positives + False Negatives)) and F-score ((2 * Precision * Recall) / (Precision + Recall)) were calculated for the edges in the pruned network to generate Table 1.

 Figure Legends